neutron-org/neutron-docs/docs/tutorials/onboarding/part-2-calling-modules-and-contracts.md

     // here we compose a message to a minimal contract instance to increase a counter there by specified amount let message = CosmosMsg::Wasm(WasmMsg::Execute {
-        contract_addr: config.minimal_contract_address.into_string(), // call a minimal contract by it's address
+        contract_addr: config.minimal_contract_address.into_string(), // call the minimal contract by its address
         msg: to_json_binary(&MinimalContractExecuteMsg::IncreaseCount { amount })?,
         funds: vec![], // Optionally, you can send funds along with the message.
     });